fleetingbytes/shell-scripts/notes-on-mktemp.md

 /tmp/temp.XXXX.
 ```
 Again, we are talking file paths here, not file names.
+The description is overly strict.
+The template may be any file path.
+There is no need to attach any number of Xs.
+In such case no portion of such template will be overwritten and it will suffice for exactly one such file existing at a given time.

 ```
 The trailing ‘Xs’ are replaced with the current process number and/or a unique letter combination.
 ```

+I don't know about other platforms but on FreeBSD 14 I don't get any process number in the file name.
+This is no problem because of the "and/or" conjunction.
+But the "unique letter combination" in not exactly a letter combination.
-Not exactly "a unique letter combination".
-I wish it said "a combination of alphanumeric characters (alnum in re_format(7))".
+It should say "a combination of alphanumeric characters (alnum in re_format(7))".

 ```
 If the -t prefix option is given, mktemp will generate a template string